Anchorsify/Anchorsify.github.io/_summons/Snake.md

 Cobras have a +5 bonus to their defensive rolls against genjutsu, raised to +10 for rolls to see through already-in place static genjutsu.
 Anyone who fails to affect one with a genjutsu must immediately defend against one of the cobra's Serpentine Illusions (at the summoner's choice) with a -5 penalty, with the cobra paying no cost (in Speed or Chakra) for this.

 **Snake**
-Because they are snakes, cobras cannot be tripped.
+Because they are snakes, cobras cannot be knocked prone.
 Any immobilization penalties are reduced by 5, and any reductions in movement speed from other sources are halved.

 **Venom**
 As might be expected, cobras are venomous.
 Certain of their attacks have a chance to poison their enemies, as will be described in Abilities.
 It has the following statistics.